 It never ceases to amaze me that the angel of the Lord asks Philip to assist the Ethiopian who was coming back from Jerusalem reading the Scriptures.
 Was there really a need for Philip to intervene when the Bible says that the Word of God is enough to bring forth men from the deepest darkness (Psalm 19:8b)?
 Why did a man, even more prepared than Philip, need help to understand?
 Why did the angel not come, but instead call a sinful man to explain the Word?

-But I insist: wasn’t the Bible enough for his conversion?
+Still, wasn’t the Bible enough for his conversion?
 Couldn’t the angel be the messenger to bring the good news?
 There was at least one precedent in Luke 2:11.
-I think our best conclusion is that God is here being consistent with what the apostle Paul would say some years later, That "…it pleased God to save the believers by the folly of preaching” (1 Corinthians 1:21b).
+I think our best conclusion is that God is being consistent with what the apostle Paul would say some years later, That "…it pleased God to save the believers by the folly of preaching” (1 Corinthians 1:21b).

 Salvation is a gift from God, but so is every detail involved in the process that will culminate in a new life.
 And He does it in such a way that glory can only fall upon Him.
-God calls, empowers, and puts a spark in the hearts of weak men who will open their lips as heralds that speak to the ears that God Himself has prepared for them to react favorably to the Gospel; and these hearts confess to all men that Jesus is Lord and Savior of their lives.
+God calls, empowers, and puts a spark in the hearts of weak men who will open their lips as heralds to speak to the ears that God Himself has prepared for them to react favorably to the gospel.
+These hearts confess to all men that Jesus is Lord and Savior of their lives.
 See why it cannot fail?

 Israel looked forward to this time.
 We have the privilege of living it (Isaiah 52).
 Rejoice and give glory to God for those who proclaim the Gospel.

-How does this reality of God’s intervention in each phase of His work affect your prayer life?
+How does the reality of God’s intervention in each phase of His work affect your prayer life?